KarateKamiOW/ProjectGOS/README.md

 And of course more that will slowly be revealed in time.
 Quite ambitious, but I'm happy to say I have a lot accomplished so far.
 So let's talk about what's in the demo, and whats coming next.

 Demo Build 1.2

 And I'm back, two weeks later to share today a new build!
+So, without further ado, let's discuss what's been added over the past two weeks.
+First things first, I've updated the 'hub' with a screenshots folder!
+Want to skip the game?
+Maybe just a peek at what the game looks like?
+Take a look at the Screenshots folder!
+(All sprites and artwork done by muah).

+Anyways, onto what's new
+-New Storage system!
+Players can now store extra items inside a storage back at the town(base).
+-Storage handles up to 4 items and 10000 Solcs(In game currency).
+Future builds will have upgrade options.
+-New 'Dump' System!
+Toss away unwanted items and acquire your Solcs based on the items and the amount tossed.
+-This is essentially an NPC for selling items.
+-Both new systems tied to the new Main Quest, "In Unison".
+-This is the only new quest for now.
+Many more in future builds!
+-Press the 'Q' Button to view quest progress.
+-New Character Select!
+-Now that the character select is finished, players can now select up to 5 playable characters!
+-Each character comes equipped with a unique passive.
+As more spells are released, more build paths will spawn.
+-New Map!
+-Tied to new quest.
+Build 1.2 features a new map!
+-Many new Interactables.
+Each map will feature something new.
+As to not spoil it, you can see some previews of the new map in the Screenshots folder!
+-New Enemies and drops.
+(Inside new map).
+-Revamped Battle system look.
+(Polishing!)

+A good two weeks if I say so myself!
+Build 1.2 will be up shortly after this readme is updated.
+As for B1.3 in approximately 2 weeks from today, you can look forward to:
+-New Spells
+-New Lore Section
+-Relic Items
+-Shops
+-New Map
++More

+In other news.
+I've been grinding tirelessly getting the game to a decent state as well as preparing social media pages.
+I've also been struggling with the music part a bit, only because my girlfriend broke my Midi Keyboard and all of my musical talents leaned heavily on that thing.
+I miss you babes(My Midi).
+And since I'm broke, replacing it has been put on pause.
+I'm preparing the Tiktoks with the music I have now.
+But uhhh, yea, promoting wooo.
+Very fun stuff this is.

+See yall in 2

 Demo Build 1
 ___________________________________________________________________________________________________________________________________________________